 You must bring your deed or your receipt proving ownership to the monument company.
 This will aid them in helping you to select an appropriate monument and give them the necessary lot information.
 The authorization of the deedholder or heirs must be submitted on the application for approval before proceeding with any memorial work.
 The construction of foundations is done by cemetery employees, between April 1st and November 1st.
 All orders for foundations must be submitted by October 1st, to ensure there is enough time to build the foundation before November 1st.
 Except for VA markers, the cemetery does not install monuments.
 The monument company is responsible for the proper setting of all monuments.

 Only one standing memorial may be erected on any single grave.
 The monument may not exceed 50% of the width of the plot.
 The maximum size monument for a single 3’x10’ grave is 2’ x 1’ x 2’ high.
 One additional flush marker may be placed at the foot of a grave, with cemetery approval.
+Any permanent monument, marker, plaque, etc., that is placed on any grave/plot by the original owner may not be removed or replaced by subsequent heirs to the grave/plot.
+This does not impinge upon the right of heirs to place additional markers, monuments, plaques, etc., or additional inscriptions on existing monuments, to memorialize additional interments, in accordance with existing cemetery rules and regulations.

 The cemetery assumes no responsibility for the disappearance of any temporary marker or for damage or vandalism to any permanent marker or monument.
 The funeral home may provide a temporary marker which is designed to identify the gravesite until a permanent marker is purchased.
 Under no circumstances should this marker be expected to permanently identify the grave.
 Permanent monuments are covered for damage under most homeowner policies.